miquelflorensa/cuTAGI/docs/autoapi/pytagi/metric/index.rst

    Calculates the Mean Squared Error (MSE).

-   MSE measures the average of the squares of the errors—that is, the average squared difference between the estimated values and the actual value.
+   MSE measures the average of the squares of the errors, that is, the average squared difference between the estimated values and the actual value.

    :param prediction: The predicted values.